whatev33r/ctOS-PKGBUILDS/README.md

 [![Maintenance](https://img.shields.io/maintenance/yes/2023.svg)]()

-The source for packages contained in the ctOS reposetor.
+The source for packages contained in the ctOS repository.